Pink haired, tattooed, skydives, or maybe has 3 kids. Everyone is unique, so why do we market to everyone exactly the same?

 Think about what the “outcomes” of your quiz could be.
-What are the different categories, or in AccessAlly Pro’s case – what kind of Personality Test outcomes could there be?
+What are the different categories, or in AccessAlly Pro’s case – what kind of personality test outcomes could there be?

-For example, if you have 4 different product offerings (say 3 information products and 1 high end service) then you might have 4 possible outcomes for your personality quiz.
+For example, if you have 4 different product offerings (say 3 information products and 1 high-end service) then you might have 4 possible outcomes for your personality quiz.

 From there, it’s easier to come up with your questions and think through what answers might lead to each outcome.

-The more outcomes you have, the more work will be involved on the delivery side.
+The more outcomes you have, the more work will be involved in the delivery side.
 Think about it: you’ll need to create a new follow-up email campaign, possibly a different opt-in giveaway (like a PDF download), along with a unique embedded opt-in form to match.